-IV.
-International and Foreign National Students
+VI.
+International, Foreign National, and Immigrant Students

-- A. A foreign national lawfully eligible for study in the United States may be considered a resident for tuition purposes if the student meets the domicile requirements stated in this procedure.
-A foreign national lawfully admitted to the United States on a visa type with a corresponding "datecertain" authorized stay may not be considered a resident for tuition purposes.
-A foreign national lawfully eligible for study in the United States on certain visa types with an indeterminate authorized stay may be considered as a Maryland resident for tuition purposes, if the domicile requirements of this procedure have been satisfied. - B. The following visa status types (see chart to the right) determine residency as indicated:
+A foreign national lawfully eligible for study in the United States may be considered a resident for tuition purposes if the student meets the domicile requirements stated in this procedure.
+A foreign national lawfully admitted to the United States on a visa type with a corresponding "date-certain" authorized stay may not be considered a resident for tuition purposes.
+A foreign national lawfully eligible for study in the United States on certain visa types with an indeterminate authorized stay may be considered as a Maryland resident for tuition purposes, if the domicile requirements of this procedure have been satisfied.

+The following visa status types determine residency as indicated:

-VISA Α Diplomats, family, staff In-County В Temporary visitor See (c) below С Aliens in transit Out-of-State Е Treaty trader-Taiwan only In-County F Student and dependents Out-of-State G Representative of a world organization In-County H1 and H4 Temporary worker and dependents In-County H2 and H3 Other specialty workers Out-of-State 1 Foreign media/journalist In-County J Exchange visitor, Au pair, scholar Out-of-State К Fiancé of U.S. citizen/ Frederick County resident In-County L Intra-company transferee In-County М Foreign vocational student, dependents Out-of-State R Religious worker In-County TN Professionals under NAFTA agreement Out-of-state V Spouse or child of permanent resident In-County Permanent Resident; Green Card; Refugee, Asylee In-County
+VISA Α Diplomats, family, staff In-County В Temporary visitor See (c) below С Aliens in transit Out-of-State Е Treaty trader-Taiwan only In-County F Student and dependents Out-of-State G Representative of a world organization In-County H1 and H4 Temporary worker and dependents In-County H2 and H3 Other specialty workers Out-of-State I Foreign media/journalist In-County J Exchange visitor, Au pair, scholar Out-of-State Fiancé of U.S. citizen/ Frederick County resident In-County L Intra-company transferee In-County М Foreign vocational student, dependents Out-of-State R Religious worker In-County TN Professionals under NAFTA agreement Out-of-state V Spouse or child of permanent resident In-County Permanent Resident; Green Card; Refugee, Asylee In-County

-- C. Individuals in "B Temporary Visitor Status" are not allowed to engage in a course of study leading to a degree or academic certificate.
+- A. Individuals in "B Temporary Visitor Status" are not allowed to engage in a course of study leading to a degree or academic certificate.
 In certain cases, B visa holders can participate in courses which are recreational and do not lead to a degree.
-Out-of-state tuition rates will apply. - D. Students who are in the category of "Deferred Action Childhood Arrivals" (DACA), or "Temporary Protected Status" (TPS) are eligible to establish in-state/in-county residency for tuition purposes. - E. In-county residency status for eligible "International/Foreign National Students" must meet the same three (3) months requirements and proof of residency documents as all other students. - F. An individual's immigration status may not preclude award of MD residency under this policy if the individual has the legal capacity to establish domicile in Maryland.
+Out-of-state tuition rates will apply. - B. Students who are in the category of "Deferred Action Childhood Arrivals" (DACA), or "Temporary Protected Status" (TPS) are eligible to establish instate/in-county residency for tuition purposes.
+Being eligible for in-county or in-state tuition does not alter your immigration residency status.
+U.S. residency status is processed, determined and completed by the U.S. government. - C. In-county residency status for eligible "International/Foreign National Students" must meet the same three (3) months requirements and proof of residency documents as all other students. - D. An individual's immigration status may not preclude award of MD residency under this policy if the individual has the legal capacity to establish domicile in Maryland.

-V. Dream Act
+VII.
+Maryland Dream Act

-- A. Students who have met the eligibility requirements outlined in the Maryland Dream Act will be granted the opportunity to receive in-county tuition.
-The student must present an affidavit to Registration and Records within the Enrollment Center located on the first floor of Jefferson Hall stating that they will file an application to become a permanent resident within 30 days of becoming eligible to do so. - B. Students who live in Frederick County or in Maryland, and qualify for in-county or in-state tuition, as outlined by the Maryland Dream Act, will remain undocumented immigrants.
+A. Students who have met the eligibility requirements outlined in the Maryland Dream Act will be granted the opportunity to receive in-county tuition.
+The student must present an affidavit to Registration and Records within the Enrollment Center located on the first floor of Jefferson Hall stating that they will file an application to become a permanent resident within 30 days of becoming eligible to do so.

+B. Students who live in Frederick County or in Maryland and qualify for in-county or in-state tuition, as outlined by the Maryland Dream Act, will remain undocumented immigrants.
 U.S. residency status is processed, determined and completed by the U.S. government.